 We hope you love the products we recommend!
 As an Amazon Associate we earn from qualifying purchases, and we may collect a share of sales or other compensation from the links on this page.
 Thank you if you use our links, we really appreciate it!

 Finding the best camera for teens that will convince them to swap their iPhone with can be quite difficult.
 It has to be the right balance of ease of use as well as challenging them to improve their craft all while being cool to use.

-Fortunately I’ve compiled a list of the best cameras for teens and kids so your decision is made easier!
+But there are more options to consider, so below I’ve compiled a list of the best cameras for teens and kids so your decision is made easier!